Calvinxc1/TensorFlow_Presentation/README.md

-# TensorFlow_Presentation
-Materials for my TensorFlow presentation at PyData Denver, January '18
+Here you can find materials for my [TensorFlow presentation](https://www.meetup.com/PyData-Denver/events/246038964/) at PyData Denver, January 17, 2018.